Can You Sue For Negligence In A Car Accident Case?

 What is negligence in a car accident case?

-In the context of proving negligence in a car accident case in Michigan, it is either proving that the at-fault driver did something that a reasonably careful person would not do or that he or she failed to do something that a reasonably careful person would do.
+In the context of proving and suing for negligence in a car accident case in Michigan, it is either proving that the at-fault driver did something that a reasonably careful person would not do or that he or she failed to do something that a reasonably careful person would do.

 Determining this is required for a person who has been injured in a car crash to sue for noneconomic loss damages (which are most commonly known as pain and suffering compensation) and for economic losses involving excess medical expenses, lost wages and survivor’s loss benefits.